>> Friday, January 25, 2013

 You may have all noticed that my posts often talk about a particular mangaka's body of work rather than just a single work.
 This may be more true in yaoi than other fields since yaoi is frequently (though not always) a one or two volume endeavor per story (if not a one-shot).
 Plus, it's been my experience that, when I stumble across a really good mangaka, it's worth my time to check our her (or his) other work.
 I frequently find other gems...and not always just in yaoi.

 Which is how I stumbled across Yoshinaga Fumi.
-Actually, I'd read (but didn't consider a keeper at the time) a period yaoi set in Europe called Gerard & Jacques as servant-master relationships are rarely winners for me.
+Actually, I'd read (but didn't consider a keeper at the time) a period yaoi set in Europe called Gerard & Jacques as it started pretty dark and I almost didn't continue.
 Even so, I was a bit intrigued (I love history) and, when I stumbled across something else later, I started to explore and then became entranced.
-She still isn't my favorite yaoi author, though she's on my list.
+I've since reread Gerard & Jacques many times and it's now one of my favorites.
+She still isn't my favorite yaoi author (probably), though she's on my short list of real favorites.
 She is, however, something really special in more than one way, first and foremost because she's one of the most superlative storytellers I've ever come across in any medium.
 When I say medium, I mean music, movies, anime, novels, short stories, manga, you name it.
 I read a single chapter (all that's available) on-line from Garden of Dreams and was struck speechless.
 It was a masterful example of evocative story telling and character building, as well having all the pathos of the best poetry.
 It was, in fact, much like a poem in manga form.

 Garden of Dreams isn't yaoi.
 It wasn't explicit or offensive and it wasn't trying to make some societal point (as far as I know).
 It was set during the Crusades but involved relatively normal people who were incredibly complex, imperfect while being entirely easy to empathize with.
 They felt incredibly real, and touched me to an unprecedented degree.
 Based on the one short story, I bought the book (readily available at Amazon).
 I hadn't read the first thirty pages before I was compelled to buy a second copy and send it to my sister, wiping away my tears.